 However, if you live in the tropics, there are times when you can actually see the Big Dipper and the Southern Cross in the same sky together.
-In late June, for instance, the Southern Cross and Big Dipper reach upper transit – their high point – at virtually the same time, or around 6 p.m. local time.
+In early June, for instance, the Southern Cross and Big Dipper reach upper transit – their high point – at virtually the same time.

 You have a better chance of seeing the Southern Cross and the Big Dipper in the same sky right now from the southern tropics.
-That’s because the winter season in the Southern Hemisphere ushers in an earlier sunset time than at comparable latitudes in the northern tropics, where it is now summer.
+That’s because the late autumn season in the Southern Hemisphere ushers in an earlier sunset time than at comparable latitudes in the northern tropics, where it is now late spring.